-- Existing lines on the field and additional cones if desired. - The center divides the field of play into 2 halves with the center point (kickoff) at the middle of the center (halfway) - No penalty area in U7 indoor. - The goal crease, which is the equivalent of a mini-goal area is introduced to indicate the goal area where the last defender back can handle the ball with their hands.
-The goal crease dimensions are rectangular and are approximately 8yds in width along the back-goal line x 5yds in length into the field of play.

-The goals:

-- Must be placed on the center of each goal line ~ 3 ft wide x 5 ft high (or as high as the flags) - o Ideal goals to be used are pop-up goals. - We want to offer the kids the experience of scoring the goal which is one of the most rewarding experiences in soccer.
-The more goals the better! - Goals can be scored from anywhere on the field but must pass under the height of the crossbar or flag and between the posts or flag cones. - Safety First: No cross bars with ropes etc. - If goals are not available, an alternative solution of the entire goal line (or the entire back wall) can be considered a goal if the ball passes entirely over the line (or touches the wall) - Where only cones are, available judgment is best!
-Remember this is not meant to look like adults playing.
+- Facilities and surface: - Saskatoon Sports Centre SSC turf and hardcourt - Saskatoon Kinsmen Henk Ruys Soccer Centre SKHRSC hardcourt - Field size: - o 1⁄2 of a 1⁄4 field 81- 96 ft (27-32 yds) wide x 96-117 ft (32-39 yds) long - Field markings: - Existing lines on the field and additional cones if desired. - The center divides the field of play into 2 halves with the center point (kickoff) at the middle of thecenter (halfway) line. - No Penalty Area in U9 indoor. - The goal crease which is the equivalent of a mini-goal area is introduced to indicate the goal areathe last defender's back can handle the ball with their hands.
+The goal crease dimensions are rectangular and are approximately 8yds in width along the back-goal line x 5yds in length into the field of play. - The goals: - Must be placed on the center of each goal line ~ 5 ft wide x 8 ft high (or as high as the flags) - Ideal goals to be used are pop-up goals - We want to offer the kids the experience of scoring the goal which is one of the most rewarding experiences in soccer.
+The more goals the better! - Goals can be scored from anywhere on the field but must pass under the height of the crossbaror flag and between the posts or flag cones. - Safety First: No cross bars with ropes etc. - If goals are not available, an alternative solution of the entire goal line (or the entire back wall) canbe considered a goal if the ball passes entirely over the line (or touches the wall) - Where only cones are, available judgment is best!
+Remember this is not meant to look likeadults playing. - Field setup o 2 Fields